With reports of more snow on the way to the UK, the one question on everyone’s mind is will there be a White Christmas in Glasgow?

 The 2010 white Christmas was reported as extremely unusual.
 It was the coldest Christmas ever recorded in the UK.

-The winter caused havoc for all across Birmingham with disruption across the region, affecting everything from transport to childcare, many schools were also forced to close.
+The winter caused havoc for all across Glasgow with disruption across the region, affecting everything from transport to childcare, many schools were also forced to close.

 People were told to avoid travelling if they could, and many people who were travelling experienced sever difficulty getting home.